School of Education at Notre Dame of Maryland University

 Other benefits or opportunities

 Coverdell Fellows may apply for employment with one of our school district partners, including public school systems and Baltimore and Washington, DC area Catholic schools.
-Coverdell Fellows may be employed as full-time “resident teachers” in the local schools, giving the Fellows the salary and benefits of full-time teachers.
+Coverdell Fellows may be employed as full-time “conditionally certified teachers” in the local schools, giving the Fellows the salary and benefits of full-time teachers.
 Local school systems can provide tuition reimbursement as a benefit offered to their full-time teachers, and those employed by Catholic schools can receive discounted tuition.

 Annual cost of living (estimated)